tytydraco/yessleep/out/My_grandfather_had_a_stroke_and_I_had_to_feed_the_well_at_his_farm.md

 “We're coming down there, to prepare for the funeral.
 You just need to look over the farm for while.
 I'm sorry...”

 I didn't respond to her for a while.
 Finally, I told her all was well and that I loved her.
-I would have liked to stayed on the phone for a bit longer, but I had to go.
+I would have liked to stay on the phone for a bit longer, but I had to go.

 The well was howling.